-Namugongo Martyrs Site draws people from all backgrounds not only on June 3rd each year, but throughout including Tourists and visitors from around the world who come to see, reflect, pray or see Uganda’s past in the present times.
+Namugongo Martyrs Site, both Catholic and the Anglican Museum, draws people from all backgrounds not only on June 3rd each year, but throughout including Tourists and visitors from around the world who come to see, reflect, pray or see Uganda’s past in the present times.

 Christianity in Uganda

-Christianity in Uganda – Islam came first to Uganda via Arab Traders from the Coast and many in the Buganda Kingdom were converted to Islam from their traditional beliefs, were taught to read the Koran and had instructions as to how to live as a Muslim and that Allah was supreme and not the Kabaka as had been the belief of those who belonged to the Buganda Kingdom.
+Christianity in Uganda: Islam came first to Uganda via Arab Traders from the Coast, and many in the Buganda Kingdom were converted to Islam from their traditional beliefs.
+They were taught to read the Koran and had instructions as to how to live as Muslims.
+That Allah was supreme and not the Kabaka.
+Something that went counter to the belief of those who belonged to the Buganda Kingdom.

-Kabaka Mutesa died, and he was by Kabaka Mwanga-ll – a man who did a lot to hold on to his position of power, who was quite young and unable to deal with the various fractions in the Kingdom and they included frictions sparked by the differences between Catholics, Protestants, and even Muslims.
+Kabaka Mutesa died, and Kabaka Mwanga-ll replaced him.
+A man who did a lot to hold on to his position of power.
+He was quite young and unable to deal with the various factions in the Kingdom.
+It included frictions sparked by the differences between Catholics, Protestants, and even Muslims.
 Each group was zealously gathering new converts because Kabaka Mwanga never committed himself to any religious group.

 Kabaka Mwanga turned on the Christians – even on his attendant who was a devout convert to the Catholic Faith whose name was Joseph Mukasa and who had brought many to Christ – up to 500 young men and boys who were pages in the court of the Kabaka.
 These young pages respected Joseph Mukasa and followed his lead as he led them into their faith with Christ.
 Mukasa was also admired by Kabaka Mwanga ll since Joseph Mukasa once killed a snake with his bare hands as it was about to strike the Kabaka.

-The Kabaka who still was enraged demanded the loyalty of all of his Christian pages by renouncing their Christian Faith – if they did not do that the result would be death for them.
-Charles Lwanga had taken on the place as head of the pages, and he became their spiritual leader – he like Mukasa before him protected the boys from the advances of the Kabaka and as to how to keep their faith amid persecution.
+The Kabaka, who still was enraged, demanded the loyalty of all of his Christian pages by renouncing their Christian Faith – if they did not do that, the result would be death for them.
+Charles Lwanga had taken on the place as head of the pages.
+He became their spiritual leader and, like Mukasa before him, protected the boys from the advances of the Kabaka.
+He continuously taught them how to keep their faith amid persecution.

 One evening when the Kabaka returned to his residence, he found out that a page – Denis Ssebuggwawo had been instructing Kabaka’s favorite boy in the faith and he ordered that Denis Ssebuggwawo be put to death, and he was taken out and hacked to death

-Christians were killed not only at Namugongo but all over the Kingdom, and those who were sought out were those who had instructed others in the faith were beheaded, burned, dismembered, speared and attacked by wild dogs.
+Christians were killed not only at Namugongo but all over the Kingdom and beyond.
+Those who were sought out were those who had instructed others in the faith were beheaded, burned, dismembered, speared, and attacked by wild dogs.